The important role of parents

 Education is a lengthy process and children spend a great deal of both their childhood and their adolescence in the classroom.
 If they are not making progress and are feeling unhappy and frustrated, it can feel like a very long journey.

-The DSF resource ‘Understanding Learning Difficulties: A practical guide – Revised Edition’ has been designed for Australian teachers, principals and others working in the school system.
+The Auspeld resource ‘Understanding Learning Difficulties: A practical guide – Revised Edition’ has been designed for Australian teachers, principals and others working in the school system.
 It contains a wealth of information for classroom teachers and outlines a range of effective, evidence-based strategies that are known to assist students with learning disabilities.
-Parents may wish to refer schools to the resource for guidance.
+Parents may wish to refer schools to this resource for guidance.